amendoa/action-setup-consul-template/README.md

 # Setup consul-template

-This action provides the ability to setup your Github Actions workflow with a specific version of [consul-template](https://github.com/hashicorp/consul-template) CLI
+This action provides the ability to setup your Github Actions workflow with a specific version of [consul-template](https://github.com/hashicorp/consul-template) CLI.

 _:raised_hand_with_fingers_splayed: Only for linux and macOS runners_